h1ddenpr0cess20/tetrisnake/README.md

 # Tetrisnake

-Tetrisnake, a sarcastic response to Elon Musk's AI game mashup ideas, was initially conceived as a Pygame application using Grok 3.
-This blend of Tetris and Snake mechanics was later transformed into a web application with the assistance of ChatGPT o3-mini-high, and subsequently refined using various LLMs within Cursor, primarily with claude-3.7-sonnet-thinking.
+Tetrisnake is a blend of Tetris and Snake mechanics, created as a sarcastic response to Elon Musk's AI game mashup ideas.
+The game was initially developed as a Pygame application with assistance from ChatGPT o3-mini-high and Grok 3.
+It was later converted to a web application and refined using the same AI tools.
+Final polishing was done using various LLMs in Cursor, primarily with claude-3.7-sonnet-thinking.

 ## Description